x00/WorkerDomain/README.md

 ### Description ###

-Without further ado, here is a spuedo-UML example of implementation of the pattern
+Without further ado, here is a pseudo-UML example of implementation of the pattern

 ![](https://dl.dropboxusercontent.com/u/15933183/WorkerDomain/WorkerDomain.png)